How to Communicate With Empathy During the Coronavirus Crisis | Coronavirus Series

 There are many reasons you might have to send customers critical information.
 But it’s also important that you remain considerate in how often you’re relaying these announcements, what information you choose to share, and the manner in which you communicate certain messages.

-While it’s important to keep customers in the loop about measures of cleanliness, sanitization, and the precautions you’re taking to prevent the spread of the virus, especially if you continue to have a physical presence, think critically about how much is necessary to share.
+While it’s important to keep customers in the loop about measures of cleanliness, sanitization, and the precautions you’re taking to prevent the spread of the virus, especially if you’re considered an essential business and continue to have a physical presence, think critically about how much is necessary to share.

 Everyone is being flooded with a vast amount of information and people are probably receiving more emails than usual from brands that they may not hear from on a regular basis.